phoenixbyrd/Screensavers/README.md

 # Screensavers for RPI4 / Twister OS
 This is a collection of windows screensavers and install scripts for installing them.

+Screensaver are saved to /home/pi/.screensavers

+Please stop running screensaver when installing a new one.

 # Find more Screensavers Here
 https://www.screensaversplanet.com/